ITRS-Group/geneos-best-practice/01 - installation.md

 ⚠ Note: A Geneos "demo" system doesn't require a licence file but is subject to a number of restrictions.
 You can [read more here](https://devdocs.itrsgroup.com/docs/geneos/current/Gateway_Reference_Guide/gateway_licensing.htm#DemoMode).

-### Geneos For Real
+### Full Installation

-Once you have experienced the basic functionality of Geneos through a demo system it's time to plan and install Geneos for real.
+Once you have seen the basic functionality of Geneos through a demo system it's time to plan and install Geneos for real.
 For this you will need to plan where the various components will be installed, the connectivity between them and also have a valid licence file.

 Checklist:

 * Prepare system(s)
     * Prerequisites